Literature and Composition | Professor Meehan

 Due: Read Harris (Rewriting) “Taking an Approach” + Alexandria Smyth, “I am a Reader; I am a Writer” (pdf)

-Due: Conferences–meet at scheduled time in my office (no regular class meeting).
-Work on Further Reading/presentation
+Due: Conferences–meet at scheduled time (no regular class meeting).
+Work on Final Project Proposal/Presentation

 Due: Final Project Proposal due: posted to blog and presentations in class